 - Bug tracker- Each project in Binfire has its own easy to use bug tracking tool.
 This tool is very similar to Jira but it is tightly coupled with the project.

-- Message board- For team communication each project has its own message board.
+- Message board- For team communication, each project has its own message board.
 You can create multiple channels to cover as many topics you want to track in your project.
-The message board is similar to Slack with the advantage of of each project having its own board and channels.
+The message board is similar to Slack with the advantage of each project having its own board and channels.
 The data is secured and only accessible to the project members.

-- Interactive Whiteboard- For brainstorming with remote workers nothing works better than real-time interactive whiteboard.
+- Interactive Whiteboard- For brainstorming with remote workers nothing works better than the real-time interactive whiteboard.
 You can create multiple boards for each project.
 You can write, draw and paste images on the board and everybody is updated in real time.

-- Time tracking- In cases you need to track the time you and your team spends on tasks or fixing bugs in each project, the application provides one of easiest time tracking services available today.
+- Time tracking- In cases you need to track the time you and your team spend on tasks or fixing bugs in each project, the application provides one of easiest time tracking services available today.

 In addition to the above Binfire includes a number of auxiliary tools for enhancing user’s experience and encouraging collaboration while working on projects.
 These tools include:

-- Real time chat- You and your team can communicate with one or more people in your Workspace from within the application.
+- Real-time chat- You and your team can communicate with one or more people in your Workspace from within the application.

 - Time Sheet- A report at time spent by each member in the project on task or bug fixes.